 The more similar your trips, and the more similar your needs during travel, the less likely it is that you need a variety of pieces of luggage.
 If, on the other hand, you sometimes fly carry on only in basic economy, but other times enjoy extended voyages with extensive wardrobe requirements, you might appreciate having a range of bags that can exactly suit the given style of travel.

 If I didn’t have the budget or the storage space for all four types of luggage, I would rank their order of importance to me exactly as I introduced them above:

 - Ultra-lightweight carry on,

-- sturdy (check-able) duffle in a size that could be carried on,
+- Sturdy check-able duffle in a moderate size that could also be carried on,

-- specialized bag (for extra long trips with more specific requirements.)
+- Specialized larger bag for extra long trips with more specific requirements.

 For someone who flies rarely or has the strength to find all carry on luggage of trivial weight, I would prioritize item #2 above all else in most cases.
-A sturdy rectangular bag is by far the most versatile option available.
+A sturdy rectangular bag is the most versatile option available, by far.

 Some people can make do with everyday items (shopping bags or school day packs) in lieu of travel gear; some people are willing to spend more on luggage than they do on the trip itself.
 Most of us fall somewhere in between.

 A good brand will only produce bags of high quality, but that won’t matter if you buy the wrong bag for your needs.